 Successful online learners really want to succeed.
 Online learning requires independence, internal motivation, personal responsibility and a healthy dose of maturity.

-Have you given some thought to your personal reasons for studying online?
+Have you given some thought to your personal reasons for taking an online class?
 Are you determined and self-motivated to succeed?

 Gaining pleasure from learning and improving can motivate you to keep doing the next bit of study.
 Students can find inspiration by contemplating worthwhile reasons to work hard at an online course.
 You might want to boost your career prospects.
 Or perhaps it’s personal pride in achieving academically.